niruca6/nicomitimer/README.en.md

 Click [❙ ❙] to pause, [▶︎] to resume, and [✖︎] to cancel the timer.

 ### 2-2.
 Preferences
 - Volume: Adjusts the volume of alarm.
-Please DON'T set the volume above 20%.
+Please do not set the volume above 20%.
 The too loud sounds may damage your hearing.
 - Auto-stop timer: Stop the timer automatically when it finishes.
 The alarm will ring only once.
 - Stay awake: Prevents the screen from turning off automatically.
 - (🔔Bell icon): Toggles mute.
 A bell with a slash means the alarm is muted.